What is specialist music tuition?

 How do I register my child for a place?

-To register interest in music tuition please check tuition availability in your school then complete the following steps to register.
+To register interest in music tuition please check tuition availability in your school (only select instruments which are available in your child's school) then complete the following steps to register.

 - Complete the online application form.